mesosphere/dcos-docs-site/pages/services/beta-kafka-zookeeper/2.1.1-3.4.11-beta/service-settings/index.md

 navigationTitle:
 title: Service Settings
 menuWeight: 27
-excerpt: Adjusting your service settings
+excerpt: Configuring the resources allocated to each node
 ---

 <!-- This source repo for this topic is https://github.com/mesosphere/dcos-commons -->